 We believe people who love cities is a "big tent" constituency—but too often are separated by sector, identity, or geography.
 From designers & developers to artists & activists, we all share a passion for place and have much to learn from one another.

 Bigger picture: We've all seen the alarming research—Americans are growing more isolated & divided.
 Membership in civic groups is declining, while tension between city newcomers & longtimers is rising.
 This is dangerous for our social fabric & civic life.

 People need places to come together—and to be invited, too.

 “One of my favorite intellectual social spaces in Detroit.”

-This is how Detroit real estate broker Tanya Stephens described the Urban Consulate to her friends on Facebook.
-We love it.
+This is how Detroit real estate broker Tanya Stephens described the Consulate to her friends on Facebook.
+Thank you, Tanya.

 We listen to our guests.
 They're smart and know best what conversations need to be had.
 From local speakers & topics, to out-of-town experts, to new event formats—dinner & dialogues, neighborhood pop-ups, city fieldtrips & more—our programs are shaped by the communities we serve.